 Italy (Corte Costituzionale): 15 judges.
-Five appointed by the President of the Republic; five elected by both Chambers of Parliament in joint session, and five elected by the supreme judiciary organs (Supreme Court [3], Council of State, [1], and Court of Audit [1]).
+Five appointed by the President of the Republic; five elected by both Chambers of Parliament in joint session, and five elected by the supreme judicial organs (Court of Cassation [3], Council of State, [1], and Court of Audit [1]).